Upbeat-D/Upbeat-D.Github.io/research-blog.md

 			<a href="{{ site.url }}/research-blog/2023/08/12/himu/">
 				<h5>Iron isotopes point to the lithology of the HIMU component</h5>
 			</a>
-			<p>Iron (Fe) is one of the elements that we are most familiar with.
-It is a critical resource that drives modern civilization.
-We use things (partially) made of Fe everyday, from forks and spoons in the kitchen, cars on the road, frame structures of buildings, to rockets flying into... <a href="{{ site.url }}/research-blog/2023/08/12/himu/">Read More</a></p>
+			<p>The significant variation of long-lived radiogenic isotope compositions in oceanic basalts indicates a highly heterogeneous mantle, and the classic HIMU component stands out for its extremely radiogenic lead isotopic composition ... <a href="{{ site.url }}/research-blog/2023/08/12/himu/">Read More</a></p>
 		</div>
 	</div>